ogsteele/NeuroBlogger/content/home/people.md

   # gradient_end = "SkyBlue"

   # Background image.
-  # image = "background.jpg"  # Name of image in `static/media/`.
+  image = "team.jpg"  # Name of image in `static/media/`.
-  # image_darken = 0.6  # Darken the image?
+  image_darken = 0.6  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.
+  image_parallax = false

   # Text color (true=light or false=dark).
   # text_color_light = true